 The Ink Cartridge Satogaeri (Homecoming) Project

-In order to boost used ink cartridge collection, Canon pursues cooperation with other printer manufacturers in the creation of joint collection points.
+In order to more actively promote ink cartridge collection, Canon pursues cooperation with other printer manufacturers to increase the number of shared collection points.
 In April 2008, Canon took the initiative by calling on the industry to establish the Ink Cartridge Satogaeri Project in collaboration with five other companies.

-Newly set up collection box in Miyagi Prefecture
+Newly set up collection box in Maebashi City

 Bellmark Foundation's Educational Support Activities